joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/using-synchronous-database-operations.md

     conn.commit();

-As you can see, you call the same methods to perform database operations whether you’re using synchronous or asynchronous execution.
+As you can see, you call the same methods to perform database operations whether you're using synchronous or asynchronous execution.
 The key differences between the two approaches are executing an operation that depends on another operation and handling errors.